tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Complete switchboard controller test.
 - [ ] Complete cable system tests for from and to after switchboard, demand, and circuit tests are working.
 - [ ] Use of button text for new and edit forms is mixed.
 Standardise on save for new, update for edit.
+- [ ] Demand form live update of calculated values not working.

 ## Refactoring Opportunities

 - [x] Improve role and permissions implementation and workflow.
 - [x] Refactor models to include a universal "label" attribute to be used when presenting polymorphic associations.
 - [ ] Refactor projects controller with improved workflow.
-- [ ] Consider extracting demand calculations into a service object
 - [ ] Add type checking with Sorbet or RBS
 - [ ] Implement caching for frequently accessed demand data
 - [x] Upgrade to Rails 8 (Completed in rails8 branch)